Dooley Noted A Cappella

 We deliver the gift of music to those around us.

-Dooley Noted is a gender-inclusive a cappella group on the campus of Emory University in Atlanta, Georgia.
+Dooley Noted is a gender-inclusive competitive a cappella group on the campus of Emory University in Atlanta, Georgia.
 Established in 2006, we are Emory's only service-oriented group that arranges and performs a wide variety of songs spanning several decades and genres.

 We foster a creative environment where members are encouraged to arrange songs and bond through our love of music.
 Furthermore, Dooley Noted has a tight-knit alumni community who continue to give back to the group.